livepeer/bounties/README.md

    Absolutely!
 We're committed to providing all the necessary information and resources you need to successfully complete the task.
 If you need further assistance or have any questions, feel free to comment on the issue or reach out in the [#🛋│developer-lounge](https://discord.com/channels/423160867534929930/1051963444598943784) channel on our Discord server.
 - **What currency will I receive the bounty in?**\
    Bounties are paid in Livepeer's native token, LPT.
+- **I have a bounty idea.
+How can I propose it?**\
+   If you have an idea for a bounty, please share it in the `💡 ideas` category of the [Discussions Board](https://github.com/livepeer/bounties/discussions/new?category=ideas).

 </details>